nickcrider/ot-docs/docs/simulate_with_jupyter.md

 ```

 !!!
 Note
-    you do not need to do this if you want to use the
+    you don't need to do this if you want to use the
     [Robot's Jupyter Notebook](new_advanced_running.md#jupyter-notebook),
     you only need to use `pip` for your locally-installed notebook.